autoplot/documentation/javadoc/org/das2/qstream/filter/TrimStreamHandler.md

-# org.das2.qstream.filter.TrimStreamHandlerConverts all the transfer types to Ascii TransferTypes, but also trims the
+# org.das2.qstream.filter.TrimStreamHandler

- data.
+Converts all the transfer types to Ascii TransferTypes, but also trims the data.

-TrimStreamHandler( java.io.OutputStream out, DatumRange dr )
+# TrimStreamHandler( java.io.OutputStream out, DatumRange dr )

 ***